Realization of fermionic Laughlin state on a quantum processor: Spatial Correlation and Topological Entanglement Entropy

 We further compute the site-averaged correlation function $C(d) = \overline{C_{j,j+d}}$ as a function of the separation distance $d = |i - j|$ and observe characteristic fluctuations in the short-range correlation of the prepared Laughlin state.
 The first two sites near each boundary are excluded to minimize edge effects.
 The results, shown in Fig. \ref{fig:correlation_experiments}(b), reveal a strong correlation hole $C(d) < 0$ at short distances ($d < 4$), signifying the underlying repulsive nature of Laughlin state.
 The medium-range oscillations in $C(d)$ reflect a short-range solid-like order, characteristic of a strongly coupled plasma.
 Such oscillations are a hallmark of the strongly correlated FQH liquid \cite{girvin_modern_2019}.
 Beyond $d \ge 7$, $C(d)$ decays rapidly to zero, representing a featureless and homogeneous liquid at long range.

-Not only do $C(d)$ from our prepared Laughlin state exhibit qualitative agreement across all distance ranges, but it also quantitatively captures the precise maxima and minima, as well as the spatial extent of the correlation hole.
-Our measurements demonstrate the ability to access microscopic structures that underlies topologically ordered states on a quantum simulator.
+Not only does $C(d)$ from our prepared Laughlin state exhibit qualitative agreement across all distance ranges, but it also quantitatively captures the precise maxima and minima, as well as the spatial extent of the correlation hole.

+To demonstrate entanglement behavior beyond pairwise correlation, we directly measured the topological entanglement entropy $\gamma_\text{topo}$ \cite{kitaev2006topological, levin_detecting_2006} of our prepared state via geometric deformation of the cylinder circumference $L_y$ on the quantum processor.
+This quantity, which reflects the quantum dimension of anyonic excitations, serves as a robust diagnostic of topological order.
+We optimized the HVA ansatz $\ket{\psi(\{\beta_j\})}_{\text{eff}}$ for a range of $L_y \in [6, 10]$ near the isotropic geometry limit, and applied a randomized measurement protocol \cite{brydges_probing_2019} to estimate the second-order R\'enyi entropy $S^{(2)}_A = - \ln \text{Tr}\,\rho_A^2$ for three different subsystem partition $A$ in the bulk region. (see Supplementary Information for details)

+In Fig. \ref{fig:renyi_entropy}, the experimentally measured $S^{(2)}_A$ shows the expected area-law scaling $S^{(2)}_A = \alpha L_y - \gamma_\text{topo}$ with a systematic drift to higher entropy due to hardware noise when compared to noiseless simulator benchmark.
+Fitting the measured second-order R\'enyi entropy to the area-law scaling, we extracted $-\gamma_\text{exp} = -0.92 \pm 0.17$ (68\% confidence interval by bootstrap resampling of finite-shot randomized measurement estimator, see Methods).
+For the ideal $\nu = 1/3$ Laughlin state, $-\gamma_\text{topo} = -\ln \sqrt{3}$ \cite{zozulya2007bipartite, haque2007entanglement, lauchli2010entanglement} and because our system partition introduces two entanglement boundaries, the expected value is $-\gamma_\text{topo} = -2 \ln \sqrt{3} \approx -1.10$.
+The consistent behavior in $S^{(2)}_A$ and $\gamma_\text{topo}$ between our experiments and the theory provides compelling evidence of the topological order of the prepared $\nu = 1/3$ Laughlin state.
+Our pairwise correlation and entanglement entropy measurements demonstrate the ability to access microscopic structures that underlies topologically ordered states on a quantum processor.